Investigations and findings

 Additional investigations

-Defence conducted a Mass Flux Assessment that tracks how and where PFAS is moving from source areas and how much PFAS is leaving the base.
-This study helps determine the best remediation actions to reduce the amount of PFAS leaving HMAS Albatross.
+Defence conducted a PFAS movement assessment that tracks how and where PFAS are moving from source areas and how much PFAS are leaving the base.
+This study helped determine the best remediation actions to reduce the amount of PFAS leaving HMAS Albatross.

 Remediation and management